realulim/javalite/README.md

-## JavaLite is an agile ecosystem for  a modern Java develper.
+## This is a fork of just the Http part of the JavaLite framework.

 For more information, refer to the [main site](http://javalite.io)